Updated on July 24, 2020

 Aylin Acikalin: www.electaylin.com

-Alp Basaran is running for Congress as a Democratic candidate in New Jersey’s 9th congressional district.
+Alp Basaran was a candidate for Congress in New Jersey’s 9th congressional district but lost in the Democratic Primary on July 7, 2020.
 The 9th district has the largest concentration of Turkish Americans in the United States, and the second-largest population of Muslim Americans.
-The New Jersey Democratic primary, initially scheduled for June 2, is now on July 7, 2020.

 Basaran is a graduate of Vanderbilt University and the UCLA School of Law, leading to a career as a corporate lawyer in New York.
 He also represented LGBTQ and HIV+ refugees on a pro bono basis.
 Basaran immigrated to the United States with his family at the age of four.
 He is married with two small children.

 Alp Basaran: www.alpbasaran.com